sleede/fab-manager/doc/sso_with_github.md

   In `name`, you can set whatever you want, but you must be aware that:
   1. You will need to type this name in a terminal to activate the provider, so prefer avoiding chars that must be escaped.
   2. This name will be occasionally displayed to end users, so prefer sweet and speaking names.
+  3. The slug of this name is used in the callback URL provided to the SSO server (eg. /users/auth/oauth2-**github**/callback)

 - Fulfill the form with the following parameters:
   - **Common URL**: `https://github.com/login/oauth/` This is the common part in the URLs of the two following parameters.